Curaçao: Education

 Public education is based on the Dutch educational system and besides the public schools, private and parochial schools are also available.
 Since the introduction of a new public education law in 1992, compulsory primary education starts at age six and continues for six years; secondary lasts for another four.

 The main institute of higher learning is the University of Curaçao (formerly University of The Netherlands Antilles), enrolling 2,100 students.
 The comprehensive model of education is influenced by both the Dutch and American education systems.
-Other higher education offerings on the island include offshore medical schools, language schools and academies for fine art, music, police, teacher and nurse-training.
+Other higher education offerings on the island include offshore medical schools, universities, language schools and academies for fine art, music, police, teacher and nurse-training.

 Culture

+Visual art

+Visual art in Curaçao encompasses painting, sculptures, and street art.

+Curaçao promotes street art with a festival, Kaya Kaya, held in the Otrabanda neighborhood of Willemstad.
+The streets of Willemstad are filled with murals from multiple versions of the festival.